multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ```

 **Using an AddressFactory to create addresses**
-AddressFactory allows creating multiple addresses with a custom HRP, ensuring consistency across your application.
+AddressFactory allows creating addresses with a custom HRP, ensuring consistency across your application.

 ``` js
 {